 |For between 6 months and 2 years||

-Applications for work permits or Green Cards can be made by you or your prospective employer to the Employment Permits Section of the Department of Jobs, Enterprise and Innovation using the employment permit application form (pdf) or the new single eform (pdf).There is a separate application form for an intra-company transfer permit (pdf).
+Applications for employment permits can be made by you or your prospective employer to the Employment Permits Section of the Department of Jobs, Enterprise and Innovation using the relevant employment permit application form.

 Employment Permits Section